Alleged doubles of Adolf Hitler: Background

+What could be easier than for the Germans to produce an unrecognizable body and say that it was Hitler's while Hitler himself was making his getaway by plane or submarine?

+According to eyewitnesses, Hitler died in Berlin on 30 April, with his dental remains subsequently being positively identified.
+Additional remains of himself or his wife of one day, Eva Braun, were never provably discovered.

 Supporting claims

 On 2 May 1945, the day Berlin fell, an official Soviet newspaper declared the German report of Hitler's death to have been a Nazi trick.
 On 9 May, The New York Times reported that a body was claimed by the Soviets to belong to Hitler.
 This was disputed by an anonymous servant, who stated that the body was that of a cook who was killed because of his resemblance to Hitler, and that the latter had escaped via a faked death.
 On 6 June 1945, Western correspondents cited the statements of Soviet Marshal Georgy Zhukov's staff that four bodies resembling Hitler had been found in the Führerbunker, purportedly burnt by the Red Army's flamethrowers; one body was considered most likely to be Hitler's, chemically determined to have died by poison.
 A few days later, on Soviet leader Joseph Stalin's orders, Zhukov presented the official narrative that Hitler had escaped, stating, "We have found no corpse that could be [his]."
 In mid-1945, a Soviet major told American sources that Hitler had survived and claimed his body was not found burned in the Reich Chancellery garden, stating, "Our experts have established that the man found here didn't look like Hitler at all."
 Similarly, the British Daily Herald cited a major who was reputedly the first Soviet to enter the garden, where he saw the body of "a double—and not even a good double".
 During their Soviet captivity, Heinz Linge, SS guard Josef Henschel, and Hitler's pilot Hans Baur were interrogated about whether Hitler escaped by leaving a body double.
 Baur later told American journalist James P. O'Donnell that although he never saw a double, Hitler's security detail may have kept one or more "on tap" in case Hitler "decided to take part in a breakout ... to camouflage or facilitate his escape".
 O'Donnell opined that after Hitler's death, any imposter would have been killed to save face.